ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - Make sure that the delivered column in attended_by is never null.
 Otherwise we will have issues.

 - Added fireEmployee.
 But need to take care such that a fired employee is not displayed, not allowed to login, not allowed to be an attendant etc.

+- the timestamp for getFreeTables should be the same form as stored in the database.
+No timezone etc.